-3.2 Device Network
+B. Device Network

-The Device Network, most usually realized as a Wireless Sensor Network, provides the basic infrastructure for gathering the information on device's power consumption, device's state and controlling appliances.
-Typically, this type of energy monitoring equipment are plugged into power sockets instead of running on battery.
-In addition they have embedded wireless chip that is sufficient to form a wireless mesh network around the gateway, providing a cost effective and dynamic high-bandwidth network, relatively stable topology.
-One can also envision these functionalities to be directly available at the appliance level (e.g., a laptop that offers external control and energy consumption values as system calls that can be remotely invoked [4]).
+The Device Network, most usually realized as a Wireless Sensor Network, provides the basic infrastructure for gathering the information on a device's power consumption, the device's state, and controlling appliances.
+Typically, this type of energy monitoring equipment is plugged into power sockets instead of running on battery.
+In addition, it has embedded wireless chip that is sufficient to form a wireless mesh network around the gateway, providing a cost effective and dynamic high-bandwidth network, with a relatively stable topology.
+One can also envision these functionalities to be directly available at the appliance level (e.g., a laptop that offers external control and energy consumption values as system calls that can be remotely invoked [17]).

-3.3 Controller
+C. Controller

-Controller consists of Collector and Executor (CE) subcomponent and a Gateway between Device Network and the above layers, illustrated in Figure 4.
+The Controller consists of a Collector and Executor (CE) subcomponent and a Gateway between the Device Network and the above layers, illustrated in Fig. 4.
 The Gateway is in charge of managing the network.
-It runs in the background, providing basic tools to CE subcomponent for gathering information as well as controlling the devices.
-The Collector and Executor subcomponent, in turn, is responsible for the collection and storage of the office information.
-On a regular basis, the CE collects the devices' data gathered through Gateway subcomponent.
-In order to access lower-level tools of the Gateway in a more intuitive fashion, CE contains a wrapper that provides a standard interface for interaction.
-The information received is, then, stored into a database.
+It runs in the background, providing basic tools to the CE subcomponent for gathering information as well as controlling the devices.
+The CE subcomponent, in turn, is responsible for the collection and storage of the office information.
+On a regular basis, the CE collects the devices' data gathered through the Gateway subcomponent.
+In order to access lower-level tools of the Gateway in a more intuitive fashion, the CE contains a wrapper that provides a standard interface for interaction.
+The information received is then stored into a database.
 Another responsibility of the CE subcomponent is the execution of the actions over devices.
 It uses its wrapper to interact with the Gateway in order to send the execution commands to the physical layer.